mp3il/bluesnap-ios/README.md

 > If you’re accepting PayPal payments, please note: PayPal will be available only if `currency` is set to a currency supported by your [PayPal configuration](https://support.bluesnap.com/docs/connecting-paypal-and-bluesnap#section-4-synchronize-your-currency-balances).

 #### Pre-populating the checkout page (optional)
-The following properties of `sdkRequest` allow you to pass user's data that you've already collected in order to pre-populate the checkout page.
+The following properties of `sdkRequest` allow you to pass information that you've already collected about the user in order to pre-populate the checkout page.

 | Property      | Description   |
 | ------------- | ------------- |